stuart/tuco_tuco/README.md

 ### Elements
-  The following functions for manipulating elements are imported from WebDriver, they all take a WebDriver.Element.Reference record as the first argument.
+  The following functions for manipulating elements are imported from WebDriver, they all take a WebDriver.Element struct as the first argument.
 Luckily that is exactly what all the finders return:

   ```elixir